DISCOVER THE BEST SWISS LANDMARKS

 The Lion Monument in Lucerne is a tribute to the Swiss Guards who lost their lives defending King Louis XVI during the French Revolution.

-FINAL THOUGHTS ON MUST-SEE ATTRACTIONS IN SWITZERLAND
+FINAL THOUGHTS ON MUST-SEE LANDMARKS IN SWITZERLAND

 These are just a few of the many stunning places to visit and explore in Switzerland.
 Whether you’re looking for breathtaking views or outdoor adventure, Switzerland has something for everyone.